Cheenzo/StudioParts/README.md

 # Notes / How to use these parts
 For now the repository is composed of two major sections:
+1. One folder including all parts created by Andrei (ArkyRomania) and submitted to Studio team

+https://github.com/Cheenzo/StudioParts/tree/main/Parts%20created%20by%20Andrei

-1. One folder including all parts created by Andrei (ArkyRomania) and submitted to Studio team https://github.com/Cheenzo/StudioParts/tree/main/Parts%20created%20by%20Andrei You will find in this folder and subfolders .part files that can be opened with PartDesigner and then exported to Studio.
+In this folder and subfolders you will find .part files that can be opened with PartDesigner and then exported to Studio.

-2. One section including all parts submitted by Vincent (Cheenzo) to Studio team https://github.com/Cheenzo/StudioParts/tree/main/Submitted%20to%20Studio%20team In this folder you will find 3 different folders:
+2. One section including all parts submitted by Vincent (Cheenzo) to Studio team

+https://github.com/Cheenzo/StudioParts/tree/main/Submitted%20to%20Studio%20team

+In this folder you will find 3 different folders:
 - "New parts" folder contains all new parts missing from Studio
 - "New patterns" folder contains all new parts including patterns missing from Studio